 Reasons to avoid

-We know what you're thinking – if you're going to spend this much on a torch, you'll want serious bang for your buck.
+I know what you're thinking – if you're going to spend this much on a torch, you'll want serious bang for your buck.
 Luckily, that's exactly what you get with the Maglite ML150LRX, which throws out a whopping 1,082 lumens, a compact design, and a beam range of 458 metres – plus a highly sought-after five-star rating from the US National Tactical Officer's Association.
 If you have a bigger budget, this could well be the best flashlight for you.

 The matte black finish makes this one of the more stylish torches on the market, and it's also incredibly easy to charge – you'll need just 30 minutes to boost it to 80 per cent power.
-We're also fans of the brilliant charging cradle (which can be used with the included 12 V car adaptor), which hugs the torch tightly even when upside down, so you can continue to power up whether you're bouncing around in the back of a safari jeep or hunkering down in a remote mountain refuge.
+I'm also a fan of the brilliant charging cradle (which can be used with the included 12 V car adaptor), which hugs the torch tightly even when upside down, so you can continue to power up whether you're bouncing around in the back of a safari jeep or hunkering down in a remote mountain refuge.

 The icing on the cake is a 10-year warranty and an ultra-rugged exterior made from high-strength aircraft aluminium.
 One slight downside here is the water resistance rating – this is IPX4, which means it'll be resistant to water splashes from any direction but won't withstand a sustained spray.